 As an alumna, Ms. Leslie devotes a great deal of energy to supporting the students of South Coast College.
 She is a frequent speaker in classes, engages students in support activities sponsored by DRA, and participates in many of the college's extracurricular activities and has participated on the Program Advisory Committee for Court Reporting.
+She is currently the president of the Deposition Reporters Association (DRA).

-Ms. Leslie is a deposition instructor for the court reporting program.
+Ms. Leslie is a deposition procedures instructor for the court reporting program.